 Successful brands are usually defined by a combination of logical and emotional appeals to the customer, e.g. ‘fresh and exciting’, ‘polished, first-class and luxurious’, or ‘cheap, quick and easy’.

-The organisation should first determine how the brand is currently being perceived.
-Normally, this would involve brand recognition research, in which stakeholder groups are surveyed to understand how they currently perceive the organisation, or its products and services.
+The organisation should first determine how the brand is currently perceived.
+Normally, this would involve brand recognition research, in which stakeholder groups are surveyed to understand how they perceive the organisation or its products and services.
 If the organisation has access to enough customer feedback, it might take a shortcut by conducting a SWOT analysis of the customer experience.
 It is important to reflect on the level of alignment between that customer feedback and the organisation’s Vision and Values.

 At this stage, the organisation must determine if the current brand image (how the brand is perceived) meets the brand identity (how the organisation or product intends to be perceived).
 The brand strategy will need to include initiatives to meet any gap between organisational intent and stakeholder perception.
 If significant enough, these initiatives would also be included in the Strategic Plan.